graphql-java/java-dataloader/README.md

 However, with batch execution control comes responsibility!
 If you forget to make the call to `dispatch()` then the futures in the load request queue will never be batched, and thus _will never complete_!
 So be careful when crafting your loader designs.

-### Error object is not a thing in Java
+### Error object is not a thing in a type safe Java world

 In the reference JS implementation if the batch loader returns an `Error` object back then the `loadKey()` promise is rejected with that error.
 This allows fine grain (per object in the list) sets of error.
-If I ask for keys A,B,C and B errors out the promise for B can contain a specific eror.
+If I ask for keys A,B,C and B errors out the promise for B can contain a specific error.

-This is not (easily) possible in a Java implementation
+This is not quite as neat in a Java implementation

 A batch loader function is defined as `BatchLoader<K, V>` meaning for a key of type `K` it returns a value of type `V`.
-It can just return some `Exception` as an object of type `V` since Java is type safe.

-We could have made it return an `List<Either<V,Exception>>` but this greatly complicates the method signatures and so this aspect was not ported.
+It cant just return some `Exception` as an object of type `V` since Java is type safe.

-Instead when the batch loader function is called, it returns a promise of `List<V>` and if that promise fails in aggregate then that is what is reported back.
+You in order for a batch loader function to return an `Exception` it must be declared as `BatchLoader<K, Object>` which allows both values and exceptions to be returned .
+Some type safety is lost in this case if you want to use the mix of exceptions and values pattern.

 ## Let's get started!